-Ian Mune, OBE, once described himself as a storyteller; that covers his impressively diverse career as well as any.
+Ian Mune, OBE and certified Television Legend, once described himself as a storyteller; that covers his impressively diverse career as well as any.
 Over six decades of acting, Mune has brought an authentically Kiwi voice to stage and screen.
 He has directed six movies and two telemovies, most of which he had a hand in writing.
-One became New Zealand's first big screen comedy hit; one was based on a play originally performed by just one person; another marked the country's first movie sequel.
+One became New Zealand's first big screen comedy hit; one was based on a play originally performed solo; another marked the country's first movie sequel.

 Born in 1941, Mune first dabbled in acting while growing in Tauranga.
 Later he tried to balance theatre and teacher training in Wellington.
 He abandoned the teaching plans after getting a job at the birth of Downstage Theatre.
 "I swept a lot of floors, cleared a lot of tables, designed posters, acted and generally worked about an 80-hour week for six pounds."
 Having directed him in New Zealand, Welshman Gareth Morgan invited Mune to become part of the Welsh Theatre Company.
 He returned home, determined to "talk my own language".

-It was on his return from Wales that Mune's directing career began in a moment of financial desperation: Downstage, unable to offer any acting work, asked if he wanted to direct a play.
+It was on his return from Wales that Mune's directing career began in a moment of financial desperation: Downstage, having no acting work to offer, asked if he wanted to direct a play.
 It began to gather steam when he joined Auckland's Mercury Theatre.
-Within a short time he was directing and designing a Royal Command Performance of Jenny McLeod's creation story Earth & Sky.
+Soon he was directing and designing a Royal Command Performance of Jenny McLeod's creation story Earth & Sky.
 As for the writing, after selling a radio play, "I got so excited that I leapt in and wrote two more, then a Pukemanu, a couple of Buck Houses and a play for Crawfords".

-The Listener article predicted 1976 would be "a sort of Year of the Mune".
-During a single week that June, three different productions screened for which he would score a Feltex Television award: he adapted Ian Cross novel The God Boy into a telemovie, acted in his own series Winners & Losers, and starred in popular trans-Tasman drama Moynihan (as trade unionist Leo Moynihan).
-Mune has argued that state television then suddenly stopped casting him, and he got busy writing — including children's novel The Mad Dog Gang Meets Rotten Fred and Ratsguts, which was turned into two TV movies, the first of which won another Feltex.
+The Listener article predicted 1976 would be some "sort of Year of the Mune".
+One week in June 1976, three different productions screened for which he would score a Feltex Television award: he adapted Ian Cross novel The God Boy into a TV movie, acted in his own series Winners & Losers, and starred in popular Trans-Tasman drama Moynihan (as trade unionist Leo Moynihan).
+Mune says state television then suddenly stopped casting him, and he got busy writing — including children's adventure The Mad Dog Gang Meets Rotten Fred and Ratsguts, which spawned a Feltex Award winning three-part series, a follow-up, and a novel.

 The creative roll was partly a matter of physics — one unstoppable energy source colliding with another.
-Sometime in 1972 a friend had introduced Mune to advertising director Roger Donaldson.
-Mune's memory is that before the night was over they'd decided to transform Kiwi cinema, by "combining our strengths — his filmmaking with my writing and working with actors".
+Sometime in the early 1970s a friend had introduced Mune to admaker Roger Donaldson.
+Mune's memory is that before the night was over they'd decided to transform Kiwi cinema: by "combining our strengths — his filmmaking with my writing and working with actors".
 The conversation would yield results: eight one-off television dramas, seven of them export quality, one locally controversial; and the ambitious Sleeping Dogs (1977), arguably the first New Zealand movie to attract a wide local audience.

-Mune and Donaldson began with Derek (1974), concocting "silly scenes" about a 30-year-old getting fired.
-Mune starred and co-directed.
+Mune and Donaldson began with edgy teleplay Derek (1974), concocting "silly scenes" about a 30-year-old getting fired.
+Mune starred and co-directed (he writes here about making it).
 Loosely based on their own experiences, Derek was a "big loud yell" that Mune and co were "going to do it differently", Derek certainly got heard.
 Mune still revels in repeating some of the letters to the editor: "a piece of garbage"; "uncouth and sordid"; "senseless, meaningless".
-Critics were much more impressed, including Dick Campion: "Ian Mune is really something.
+But even the critics who were unpersuaded could not deny Mune's talent.
+Barry Shaw compared Mune to Walter Matthau and Tony Hancock, while The Listener's Richard Campion wrote: "Ian Mune is really something.
 Has anybody else his ability to project the New Zealand common man?
 The face is ugly, the voice grates, he sings abominably.
 Yet you watch him like you watch a time-bomb."

-Next $25,000 of government funding was sourced for The Woman at the Store (1975), based on a moody Katherine Mansfield short story.
-Again Mune acted and co-directed; again he won a Feltex award, this time for co-writing.
-The drama was a test run for the anthology series that followed, for which Mune and Donaldson set out to work their way "from a partnership to independence, by mutual agreement".
-Winners & Losers (1976) was based on six Kiwi short stories.
-As Mune writes here, the pair began by working together, but by the final episodes were directing solo.
+In 1975 the duo managed to wangle $25,000 of government funding for The Woman at the Store, based on a moody story by Katherine Mansfield.
+Again Mune acted and co-directed, but this time his Feltex Award was for his writing contributions.
+The drama was a test run for an anthology series, for which Mune and Donaldson set out to work their way "from a partnership to independence, by mutual agreement".
+Winners & Losers (1976) drew from six Kiwi short stories.
+The pair talk about it here.
+As Mune writes elsewhere, the pair made the first episodes together, but by the end were directing solo.
 Mune found time to act in three episodes.

-Mune then co-wrote (with Arthur Baysting) Donaldson's first movie, Sleeping Dogs, the dystopian tale which launched the late 70s renaissance of Kiwi cinema.
+Mune then co-wrote (with Arthur Baysting) Donaldson's first movie, Sleeping Dogs (1977).
+The tale of local dictatorship helped launch the renaissance of Kiwi cinema.
 Mune co-starred, as a man fighting the state.
-As he says in documentary The Life of Ian, acting opposite the more "contained" Sam Neill taught him to "stop pulling faces".
+As he says in documentary The Life of Ian — which explores Mune's career up till 2007 — acting opposite the more "contained" Sam Neill taught him to "stop pulling faces".

 Both Came a Hot Friday and The End of the Golden Weather (1991) were based on Kiwi classics from another medium (in the latter case, Bruce Mason's arguably unfilmable one man play).
 Both films display Mune's keen eye for imaginative recreations of a golden, yet imperfect New Zealand past.
 Both won multiple awards.
 Golden Weather also made clear Mune's abilities with novice actors: in the central role of a boy starting to leave childhood behind, 12-year-old Stephen Fulford took away awards at children's film festivals in Italy and Los Angeles.
-Mune had spent years trying to get the project off the ground, at one point turning down directing Goodbye Pork Pie in favour of his dream project.
+Mune had spent years trying to get the project off the ground, at one point even turning down directing Goodbye Pork Pie.

-There were more awards for 1996's The Whole of the Moon, including two for newcomer Nikki Si'ulepa, playing a tough but sensitive cancer patient.
+There were more awards for 1996's The Whole of the Moon — including two for newcomer Nikki Si'ulepa, playing a tough but sensitive cancer patient.
 Like Friday and Golden Weather, The Whole of the Moon scored a NZ Film Award for Best Film.
-Earlier Mune had directed two telemovies: thriller The Grasscutter (1988), about an ex terrorist from Northern Ireland on the run downunder, and quirky two-hander Dead Certs (1995).
+Earlier, Mune directed two telemovies: thriller The Grasscutter (1988), about an ex terrorist from Northern Ireland on the run downunder, and quirky down'n'out tale Dead Certs (1995).

-Having turned down Once Were Warriors, in 1999 he found himself helming the sequel, after the previous director departed the project close to the start of filming.
-Mune had already been involved in rewrites, trying to show that redemption might be possible for the wife-beating Jake the Muss.
+Mune had turned down Once Were Warriors.
+In 1999 he found himself helming the sequel, after the previous director left the project close to shoot day.
+Mune had already been involved in rewrites, looking for ways to find redemption for the wife-beating Jake the Muss.
 What Becomes of the Broken Hearted? won nine of its 13 NZ Film Award nominations, including Best Director.
-It remains Mune's biggest commercial success to date.
+It remains Mune's biggest commercial success.

 In 2011 he made a rare stab at documentary.
-Billy T: Te Movie explored the life, comedy and tragic passing of Came a Hot Friday actor Billy T James.
-The Listener's Fiona Rae called it "an enormously enjoyable ride through his life ... told through the eyes and stories of those close to him .... this will be a must-see, and down the track, a must-have."
+Billy T: Te Movie explored the life, comic genius and passing of Came a Hot Friday actor Billy T James.
+The Listener's Fiona Rae called it "an enormously enjoyable ride ... told through the eyes and stories of those close .... this will be a must-see, and down the track, a must-have".

-His 70 plus acting roles on-screen merit a profile of their own.
-Along the way Mune has collected seven screen acting awards, and played his share of reliable Kiwi jokers and gruff authority figures — including the judgemental father in A Song of Good, Winston Churchill (cable movie Ike: Countdown to D-Day), and Satan.
-There have also been award-winning turns as the grandfather in Home Movie, Air New Zealand boss Morrie Davis (Erebus - The Aftermath), and Robert Muldoon (Fallout) — Mune portrayed him as a man who "has isolated himself", partly due to his own power.
+With 70 plus screen roles to date, Mune's acting career could fill an entire profile of its own.
+Mune has collected seven screen acting awards, and played his share of reliable Kiwi jokers and gruff authority figures — including a judgemental father (in film A Song of Good), Satan and Winston Churchill (cable movie Ike: Countdown to D-Day).
+There have been award-winning turns as the grandfather in Home Movie, Air New Zealand boss Morrie Davis (Erebus - The Aftermath), and Robert Muldoon (Fallout) — Mune portrayed him as a powerful man who "has isolated himself".
+In 2021 he featured in euthanasia drama The Pact.

-Mune has remained an impassioned yet straight-talking advocate for telling New Zealand stories, and outspoken in his belief that creative decisions should be unstifled by bureaucratic interference.
-Reviewing Mune's self-titled autobiography in 2010, scriptwriter Dean Parker said it was "what you'd expect: candid, loyal, intelligent, bemused at funding bodies, and hugely entertaining".
+Mune has remained an impassioned yet straight-talking advocate for telling New Zealand stories, outspoken in his belief that creative decisions should be unstifled by bureaucratic interference.
+Reviewing Mune's self-titled autobiography in 2010, scriptwriter Dean Parker found it "what you'd expect: candid, loyal, intelligent, bemused at funding bodies, and hugely entertaining".